mjkim21-dev/mjkim21-dev.github.io/docs/05-Power-Budget/Power-Budget.md

 ## Overview
 The power budget is a spreadsheet that outlines the workflow for the power required by my circuit.
 It displays all of my major components and ensures I have sufficient power to utilize them all.

-> Capture your power budget as an image to display.
-Take time to get clean breaks and a well-organized layout.

 ![budget1](Budgetpg1.png){style width:"350" height:"300;"}